- Why Was Your Amazon Seller Account Suspended (Related Account Suspension)?

 How to Remove Your Related Amazon Accounts Suspension?

 Once your account gets suspended, it is a lucrative option to open a second account but Amazon will figure out this tactic and link the suspended account with your current account.
 Not only will they suspend your second account but any hopes you have of getting your first account back will also be lost.

-The best course of action is to draft a brief, to the point Plan of Action (PoA) that includes a brief intro, steps you have taken to correct your reason for suspension and steps you have taken to prevent it from happening again.
-Amazon Seller Performance Investigators see thousands of appeals per day so it is important to draft a well thought out appeal that contains all the facts.
-This leads to a better chance for the appeal being approved.
+The best course of action is to draft a brief, to-the-point Plan of Action (PoA) that includes a brief intro, steps you have taken to correct your reason for suspension, and steps you have taken to prevent it from happening again.
+Amazon Seller Performance Investigators see thousands of appeals per day so it is important to draft a well-thought-out appeal that contains all the facts.
+This leads to a better chance for the appeal to be approved.